elfinlazz/aura-2/system/localization/us/readme.txt

   Aura folder.
 * Switch to the "Translation properties" and enter any project name and select "UTF-8" as source code charset.
-* Switch to the "Source keywords" and add two new items:
+* Switch to the "Source keywords" and add the following new items, without quotation:
-  - Localization.Get
-  - L
+  "Localization.Get"
+  "Msg:1"
+  "Msg:2"
+  "Msg:3"
+  "Msg:4"
+  "Button:1"
+  "Intro:1"
+  "AddPhrase:1"
+  "L"
+  These are the function names the program will look for to get strings.
+  Localization.Get is usually used inside the core, e.g. for the Eweca messages.
+The other methods are used in scripts for various things.
+  You can also create multiple po files and group those a little, e.g. make one file for the core, where you only look for Localization.Get.
 * Poedit will now search all source files and NPCs for translatable texts.
 * Once it's done searching you can start translating, by selecting a line and adding the translation at the bottom.
-* Finally save the file and you're done, after changing the localization to load "de" it should use your strings instead of the English ones.
+* Finally save the file and you're done, after changing the localization to load "de", if you've put the file(s) in a folder called "de", it should use your strings instead of the English ones.
+Naturally you can also put them in a "us" folder, to simply replace default phrases, without changing the language.

 After creating the ".po" file once you can simply open it with Poedit again, fix translations, or update the catalogue, which makes it read the source